Tasting menus, Michelin stars, and the kitchens redefining what fine dining means in Atlanta.

 Tip: Reservations on OpenTable.
 Dress smart casual; the room runs Buckhead-elegant.

-Kimball House in Decatur, Atlanta opened 2013 inside a converted 19th-century train station, with the city's deepest oyster selection and a James Beard nominated bar.
+Kimball House in Decatur, Atlanta opened 2013 inside a converted 19th-century train station, with the city's deepest oyster selection and a James Beard.

 Order: Two dozen oysters and the absinthe drip service.

 Tip: Reservations on Resy; the bar takes walk-ins until late.
-Sunday happy hour 17:00 to 18:30 is the under-the-radar bargain.
+Sunday happy hour 17:00-18:30 is the under-the-radar bargain.

 Ford Fry's West Midtown steakhouse in Atlanta opened 2017 and is a Michelin Bib Gourmand pick.
-Pre-war Paris referenced in the room, dry-aged beef on the menu.
+Order the the dry-aged ribeye, pommes anna and a martini.

 Order: The dry-aged ribeye, pommes Anna and a Martini.